 This method of redeeming miles for a hotel stay could be pretty attractive to those cardholders who don’t feel like they’ll be flying anytime soon.
 Plus, with the Rocketmiles platform, there’s a lot more flexibility in when and where you can book your stay, versus booking through an airline partner portal alone.

 If you sign up for the Alaska Airlines Visa Signature card now, you can earn a $100 statement credit, 40,000 bonus miles after spending $2,000 in the first 90 days of account opening, and Alaska’s Famous Companion Fare from $121.

 United Explorer Card

-The United MileagePlus suite of credit cards also come with some hotel perks.
+The United MileagePlus suite of credit cards also comes with some hotel perks.
 Of course, you have the option to earn bonus miles from all kinds of partner hotel brands.
-But if you’ve worked your way up to a MileagePlus Premier status of Silver, Gold, Platinum and Premier 1K, you also will receive extra benefits at select properties.
+But if you’ve worked your way up to a MileagePlus Premier status of Silver, Gold, Platinum, and Premier 1K, you also will receive extra benefits at select properties.
 These might include:

 - Free WiFi

 - Dining credits

 - Early check-in

 - Room upgrades (where applicable)